nathanchess/Firebase-Login-System/README.md

 ## Installation

-Edit the .env.local file with your own local dependancies to access your productiona and development database.
+Edit the .env.local file with your own local dependancies to access your production and development database.